 It's difficult to know how to end a long term relationship or marriage on good (or at least 'manageable') terms.
 It may include not only having to separate from your partner, but also having to seek a divorce.
 It's far more difficult than ending a short-term relationship.

 First of all, of course, you really need to be absolutely sure that you want an end.
-If by any chance you don't know what to do for the best, then this End Relationship Quiz can help you make that difficult decision.
+If by any chance you don't know what to do for the best, then this Stay or Walk Away Relationship Test can help you make that difficult decision.

 If you've landed here because you're worried that your partner may be wanting to end your relationship or marriage, then I'd like to help you to be prepared.
-Have a look at How to Get Your Ex Back so that you have the best chance of winning him or her back.
+Have a look at How to Have the Best Chance of a Reconciliation so that you have the best chance of winning him or her back.

 I really think it's also worth asking yourself whether or not you've done all you can to Save Your Relationship...?